Jennifer Grimes

 Start with a quick pulse survey

-Examine your infrastructure with a focused building walk-through
+Examine infrastructure with a focused building walk-through

 Strategy 2: Building staff confidence gradually

-You'll gain more traction by inviting the curious before mandating anything.
+You can gain more traction by inviting the curious before mandating anything.
 Early volunteers become your proof points, creating momentum without overwhelming anyone.

 These flexible pathways honor varied comfort levels, respect busy schedules, and keep learning continuous after the first pilot ends.